Attlow History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Attlow research.
 Another 93 words (7 lines of text) covering the years 1275, 1433, 1439, 1318, 1594, 1682, 1640, 1644, 1628, 1667, 1661, 1667, 1690, 1724, 1720 and are included under the topic Early Attlow History in all our PDF Extended History products and printed products wherever possible.

 Attlow Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Lowe, Lowes, Lowis, Lowse, Low, McLoy and others.

 Early Notables of the Attlow family (pre 1700)

-1594-1682), an English politician, Member of Parliament for Calne (1640-1644), a Royalist supporter; John Lowe (1628-1667), an English politician who sat...
 Another 38 words (3 lines of text) are included under the topic Early Attlow Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Attlow family to Ireland